Aetna modified CPB 0445 governing electroconvulsive therapy (ECT) coverage, effective February 27, 2026. Here's what billing teams need to know.

 Code Type Description Reason

-70554 CPT MRI brain, functional; including test selection and administration of repetitive stimulation Not covered — functional MRI for ECT outcome prediction is experimental
+70554 CPT Magnetic resonance imaging, brain, functional MRI; including test selection and administration of repetitive stimuli Not covered — experimental for ECT outcome prediction in major depression

-90867 CPT Therapeutic repetitive TMS treatment; initial, including cortical mapping Not covered for indications listed in CPB 0445
+90867 CPT Therapeutic repetitive transcranial magnetic stimulation (TMS) treatment; initial, including cortical mapping Not covered — TMS combined with ECT is experimental

 + 4 more codes